Gravitational Waves versus X and Gamma Ray Emission in a Short Gamma-Ray Burst: Total energy output

-The gravitational waves emission dominates the energy loss during the spiraling phase while the electromagnetic radiation dominates from the coalescence with the final emission of a short GRB if the total mass of the binary exceeds the critical mass for neutron star gravitational collapse $\sim 2.67 M_\odot$, see Eq.~(\ref{eq:Mcrit}).
-Thus, an upper limit for the gravitational wave emission radiated away can be obtained from the energy difference between the initial binary at time $t_0=0$ with separation $a_0$ and energy $E_0$, and the binary at time $t_f$ and separation $a_f=R_1+R_2$, with energy $E_f$, when the two components \emph{touch} each other.
-An absolute upper limit for the gravitational wave energy emission, $\Delta E^{\rm max}_{GW}$, can be therefore determined by the assumption of an infinite initial separation $a_0 \to \infty$, i.e.
+The gravitational waves emission dominates the energy loss during the spiraling phase while the X and Gamma rays dominate from the coalescence with the final emission of a short GRB if the total mass of the binary exceeds the critical mass for neutron star gravitational collapse.
+Thus, an upper limit for the gravitational wave emission radiated away can be obtained from the energy difference between the initial binary at time $t_0=0$ with separation $r_0$ and energy $E_0$, and the binary at time $t_f$ and separation $r_f=r_{AB,{\rm min}}=R_1+R_2$, with energy $E_{\rm f}$, when the two components touch each other.